Camila practises in immigration, asylum, public law and civil liberties.

 Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal and trafficking.

-She is currently representing the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market, led by Marc Willers QC and Tim Baldwin.
+She represented the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market, led by Marc Willers QC and Tim Baldwin.

 Camila was recently instructed by Hodge Jones and Allen, led by Una Morris, for the claimant in TPKN v Ministry of Defence EWHC 1488 (QB).
 The issue was whether the Ministry of Defence could be held vicariously liable for the rape of the claimant by a fellow soldier on base, following a social event.
 The claimant successfully appealed against summary judgment/strike out.

 Before coming to the Bar Camila volunteered at Grenfell Legal Support, the Free Representation Unit, the United Migrant Workers Education Project, Survival International and a human rights consultancy in Colombia.